willgebhardt/ngc-sim-lib/docs/global_state.md

 # The Global State

-Since ngcsimlib is a simulation library focused on temporal models and dynamical systems, or models that change over time there, it is foundational that all models (and their respective elements) have some concept of a "state".
+Since NGC-Sim-Lib is a simulation library focused on temporal models and dynamical systems, or models that change over time there, it is foundational that all models (and their respective elements) have some concept of a "state".
 These states might be comprised of a single value that changes/evolves or of a complex set of values